ltrgoddard/thesis/temp.markdown

-within this document against the grain of its structural pedagogical purpose, toward a consideration of the literary text and of critical reading as already social processes and spaces and of reading and writing as forms of labor that produce value.’
-In fact, ‘Prynne foregrounds the limitations that attend the Arnold–Richards–Leavis emphasis on the preparatory nature of literary study as moral training for citizenship.’[^179] Solomon’s reading is accurate, but it is important to note that the original focus on ‘preparatory moral training’ is absolutely not confined to this one text.
+within this document against the grain of its structural pedagogical purpose, toward a consideration of the literary text and of critical reading as already social processes and spaces and of reading and writing as forms of labor that produce value.’[^181] In fact, ‘Prynne foregrounds the limitations that attend the Arnold–Richards–Leavis emphasis on the preparatory nature of literary study as moral training for citizenship.’[^182] Solomon’s reading is accurate, but it is important to note that the original focus on ‘preparatory moral training’ is absolutely not confined to this one text.
 In a postscript added in 2006 to another 2004 piece, ‘Tips on Reading’, Prynne makes his